- Only keep your Card password (PIN number) safe in your memory

 - Make sure you logout from internet banking by clicking the logout button.
 This protects your account from unauthorized use.

-- We recommend that you type the official Alawwal Bank's site address in the browser for accessing internet banking.
+- We recommend that you type the official Alawwal's site address in the browser for accessing internet banking.
 We do not recommend searching for the bank website address through Internet search engines.

 - Be careful not to enter the bank’s website through fake links that you may receive through email, SMS or other websites.
 ALWAYS use the bank's official addresses printed or published by the bank.